Skald98Dev/ThreeJS_Product/README.md

 Performance Considerations:
 -Model geometry is optimized for real-time rendering.
--Textures (if used) are compressed for web delivery.
+-Textures are compressed for web delivery.
 -Scene complexity is kept minimal to ensure smooth frame rates on mobile devices.

 Possible Enhancements: